 • Chop the vegetables: cucumber, avocado, tomatoes, red onion, jalapeno, and cilantro.
 A food chopper will make this process much faster.

 • Combine: When shrimp are done marinating, add vegetables to the bowl along with clamato juice and stir to combine.
-Serve with hot sauce if desired along with tortilla chips or over tostadas.
+You can drain off some juice if you prefer, but we never do; just serve with a slotted spoon.
+Drizzle with hot sauce if desired and serve with tortilla chips or over tostadas.

 Notes

-*I prefer using 1 lb of pre-cooked shrimp salad meat.
+*I prefer using pre-cooked shrimp salad meat.
 You don’t have to soak it as long in the lime juice, and you don’t have to chop it, so it saves me some steps.
 And if it’s frozen, it thaws quickly in cold water.

-*Nutrition label only calculates the ceviche and not tostadas or tortilla chips for serving.
+*Nutrition label only calculates the ceviche without the tostadas, tortilla chips or extra hot sauce for serving.

 Nutrition Per Serving